English country dancing to live music at Princeton Country Dancers

 Executive Committee

-Our dance is a fully volunteer-run organization.
-The Executive Committee is responsible for organizing the weekly dances, planning special events, making policy decisions, organizing the music, handling finances, and purchasing equipment and supplies.
-If you have questions, comments, concerns, are having a problem with someone on the dance floor, or would like to find out how you can volunteer with us, please see a member of the Executive Committee.
+Our dance is a fully volunteer-run organization, including the Executive Committee.
+The EC is responsible for organizing the weekly dances, planning special events, making policy decisions, organizing the music, handling finances, and purchasing equipment and supplies.
+They also oversee things like setting up tables and chairs, set out refreshments, collecting money at the door, and cleaning up after the dance.
+If you have questions, comments, concerns, are having a problem with someone on the dance floor, or would like to find out how you can volunteer with us, please see a current member of the Executive Committee at the next dance, or contact Larry Koplik.

 Where Feet Fly and Spirits Soar